 FOR ADVANCED STUDENTS:

 Do the various aspects of the author’s analysis of Gebusi social organization, and its relation to their violence, make sense to you?
 What “leaps of fact or inference” do you think the author makes?
-For instance, are the details of Bedamini-perpetrated violence adequately considered? s the disjunction between “direct reciprocity in marriage” and the de facto acceptance of nonreciprocal marriage make sense to you?
+For instance, are the details of Bedamini-perpetrated violence adequately considered?
+Does the disjunction between “direct reciprocity in marriage” and the de facto acceptance of nonreciprocal marriage make sense to you?
 (See Knauft, Good Company and Violence, U California Press, 1985, for more details).

-How and why do you think Gebusi contrast to the patterns of social organization—and collective warfare—attributed to many tribal peoples, including those described for parts of the New Guinea ighlands?
+How and why do you think Gebusi contrast to the patterns of social organization—and collective warfare—attributed to many tribal peoples, including those described for parts of the New Guinea Highlands?

 Do you think the study of social organization and kinship in relation to violence is also applicable to more complex society environments—contemporary towns and cities—or more so mostly in “tribal” societies such as Gebusi?
 In what ways could our understanding of social organization and kinship be improved to make it more germane to understanding contemporary conflict and violence patterns more generally?